-Prompt your elementary, middle, and high school students to reflect upon their successes, goals, actions, and areas of needs improvement using these end-of-year reflection questions.
+Prompt students to reflect upon their successes, goals, actions, and areas of needs improvement using these end-of-year reflection questions.

-Asking learners to respond to a few of these end of the school year questions works well as a growth mindset activity.
+Asking learners to respond to a few of these end-of-year reflection questions works well as a growth mindset activity.

 So pencil in a few of these end-of-year reflection questions for students into your lesson plan this week.